This Step: Practice Driving

 - A person 21 years old or older (if you're under 18 years old, your parent or guardian must give their written okay for this person)

-NOTE: Driving at night requires being accompanied in the front seat by either a qualified instructor or licensed driver 25 years or older with at least two years of driving experience.
+NOTE: Driving at night requires being accompanied in the front seat by either a qualified instructor or licensed driver 25 years old or older with at least 2 years of driving experience.

 Get On the Road

-You must drive a minimum of 30 hours, 10 of which must occur at night.
+You must drive a minimum of 30 hours, 10 hours at night.
 Each hour spent behind-the-wheel with a certified driving instructor qualifies as 2 hours.
 This loophole, however, is limited to 5 hours.
 Be sure, after each driving session, to have the supervising rider initial your driving log.